Contents

 Back to Contents – Back to Learning in Cuzco Contents

-Organisations in
+Useful Organisations in Cuzco

 The Centro de Estudios Rurales Andinos “Bartolomé de Las Casas”

-Postal address: Apartado 477, Cuzco,
+Postal address: Apartado 477, Cuzco, Peru.

 For more information on their bookshops – the best Quechua bookshop I’ve found anywhere! – and publishing, see my bibliography page.